Danejw/Danejw-React-WebApp/README.md

-# This is the beginning of a React App That Will Become A FrontEnd To Interact With My AI Models
+# This Is The Beginning Of A React App That Will Become A FrontEnd To Interact With My AI Models